bboro/timezone_detect/README.txt

 users at login if their time zone is not set" in Drupal's regional settings, by visiting admin/config/regional/settings and unchecking that option.
 Otherwise users may be asked to set their timezone on first login even when this module has already set it via ajax callback.
+This setting is disabled automatically when Timezone Detect is first enabled.

 ================